The Willmore problem for surfaces with symmetry: Introduction

-The main purpose of this paper is to illustrate when both existence and uniqueness {\em can} be established for solutions to the Willmore Problem with symmetry enforced: we prove that the Lawson minimal surface $\xi_{m,k}$ is the unique $W$-minimizer among embedded surfaces of the same genus which are invariant with respect to any of the following order-$4(m+1)(k+1)$ subgroups of its full symmetry group.
+The main purpose of this paper is to explore when both existence and uniqueness {\em can} be established for solutions to this {\em Willmore Problem for surfaces with symmetry}, and we prove that the Lawson minimal surface $\xi_{m,k}$ is the unique $W$-minimizer among embedded surfaces of the same genus which are invariant with respect to any of the following order-$4(m+1)(k+1)$ subgroups of its full symmetry group.

 \begin{theorem} Let $\tg<SO(4)$ be the halfturn-symmetry group of order $4(m+1)(k+1)$ for the embedded Lawson minimal surface $\xi_{m,k}\subset\s$ of genus $mk$, and let $G$ be any group conjugate to $\widetilde{G}_{m,k}$ in the M\"obius group of conformal transformations of $\s$.
 If $M\subset\s$ is a closed embedded surface of genus $mk$ which is symmetric under $G$, then